 Linda C. McClain is Paul M. Siskind Research Scholar and Professor of Law at Boston University School of Law.
 From 2010-2014, she was a faculty fellow in the BU School of Theology.
-She teaches and writes in the areas of gender and law, feminist legal theory, family law, and the intersection of constitutional law and political theory.
-Dr. McClain is the author of Ordered Liberty: Rights, Responsibilities, and Virtues (Harvard University Press, 2013; co-authored with BU colleague James E. Fleming); Gender Equality: Dimensions of Women’s Equal Citizenship (Cambridge University Press, 2012; co-edited with Joanna Grossman); What Is Parenthood?: Contemporary Debates about the Family (NYU Press, 2013; co-edited with Daniel Cere); and The Place of Families: Fostering Capacity, Equality, and Responsibility (Harvard, 2006).
+She teaches and writes on gender and law, feminist legal theory, family law, and the intersection of constitutional law and political theory.
+Linda is the author of many books, including Ordered Liberty: Rights, Responsibilities, and Virtues (Harvard University Press, 2013); Gender Equality: Dimensions of Women’s Equal Citizenship (Cambridge University Press, 2012); and What Is Parenthood?: Contemporary Debates about the Family (NYU Press, 2013).
+She contributed a chapter on "Civil Marriage for Same-Sex Couples, 'Moral Disapproval,' and Tensions between Religious Liberty and Equality" in Religious Freedom and Gay Rights (Oxford, 2016).
 A graduate of Oberlin College, she has a master’s degree from the University of Chicago Divinity School, an L.L.M. from NYU, and a J.D. from Georgetown University.